tilznit/picoCTF2018/RSA.md

 Googling for `RSA e=3` we can see that this is bad because if the plaintext message is smaller than 3^√n (cubed root of n) then a simple computation of 3^√c will recover the original message.

-The problem here is that `type(c)=long`, and we encounter the [floating point error problem](https://en.wikipedia.org/wiki/Floating_point_error_mitigation) which reduces the accuracy of our cubed-root calculation.
-I found a cubed root calculator that handles long types online at [https://www.dcode.fr/cube-root](https://www.dcode.fr/cube-root).
+I tried calculating the cubed root of c in python, but I ran into the [floating point error problem](https://en.wikipedia.org/wiki/Floating_point_error_mitigation) which reduces the accuracy of our cubed-root calculation.
+I found a cubed root calculator that handles large values as input online at [https://www.dcode.fr/cube-root](https://www.dcode.fr/cube-root).

 The calculator gave the following value: `13016382529449106065839070830454998857466392684017754632233906857023684751222397`